r4victor/tenthousandmeters/content/blog/python_bts_11.md

 {'__name__': 'm', '__doc__': None, '__package__': None, '__loader__': None, '__spec__': None}
 ```

-Most of these special attributes are mainly used by the import system itself.
-Programmers are most likely to be familiar with the `__name__` attribute.
-It's often used to get the name of the current module:
+Most of these special attributes are mainly used by the import system itself, but some are used in application code as well.
+The `__name__` attribute, for example, is often used to get the name of the current module:

 ```pycon
 >>> __name__
 '__main__'
 ```

 Notice that `__name__` is available as a global variable.
-This is because the dictionary of global variables is always set to the dictionary of the current module:
+This observation may seem evident, but it's crucial.
+It comes from the fact that the dictionary of global variables is set to the dictionary of the current module:

 ```pycon
 >>> import sys